Lumbini Tour

 Visit the Sacred Garden

-The Sacred Garden is the main attraction in Lumbini, which houses the Maya Devi Temple, the Ashoka Pillar, and several monasteries built by different countries.
-The temple marks the exact spot where the Buddha was born, and the Ashoka Pillar is a testament to the ancient ruler's dedication to Buddhism.
+The temple is where the Buddha was born, and the Ashoka Pillar is a testament to the ancient ruler's dedication to Buddhism.
 The monasteries built by different countries in their architectural styles offer visitors a chance to experience the diversity of Buddhist traditions.

-Explore the monastic zone
+Explore the monastic zone.

 The monastic zone is an area in Lumbini where several monasteries have been built, reflecting different schools of Buddhism.
-Visitors can walk through the monasteries, learn about different Buddhist practices and cultures, and interact with the monks who reside there.

 Visit the Lumbini Museum

-The Lumbini Museum is an excellent place to learn about the history and significance of Lumbini.
 The museum has several exhibits on display, including artifacts and sculptures from the Mauryan and Kushan periods, as well as a collection of photographs documenting the development of Lumbini over the years.

-Take a meditation class
+Take a meditation class.

-Lumbini is a place of spiritual significance, and many visitors come here to deepen their practice of meditation.
 Several monasteries in the monastic zone offer meditation classes, which provide an excellent opportunity to learn from experienced practitioners and connect with like-minded individuals.

-Explore the surrounding area
+Explore the surrounding area.

-Major attractions of the Lumbini tour
+Attractions of the Lumbini tour

 Maya Devi Temple

 The Maya Devi Temple is the most important in Lumbini.
 It marks the exact spot where the Buddha was born.
 Likewise, the sacred pool inside the temple is where the Buddha took his first bath.
-You can expect to spend a few hours at the temple, learning about the Buddha's birth and his early life.

 Ashoka Pillar

 The Ashoka Pillar is a significant landmark in Lumbini.
-The pillar was erected by Emperor Ashoka in the 3rd century BC.
-It carries an inscription declaring Lumbini as the birthplace of the Buddha.
-You can expect to spend some time at the pillar, learning about its history and significance.
+Emperor Ashoka erected it in the 3rd century BC.
+It carries an inscription declaring Lumbini the birthplace of the Buddha.

 Sacred Garden

 The Sacred Garden is the main attraction in Lumbini.
 The garden is divided into several zones, including the monastic zone, the meditation zone, and the cultural zone.
-Spend a few hours exploring the different zones, visiting the monasteries, and interacting with the monks.

 Learn about Buddhism

-Attend a puja ceremony
+Attend a puja ceremony.

-A puja ceremony is a traditional Buddhist ritual involving chanting and offerings.
-You can attend a puja ceremony at one of the monasteries in the evening.
-It will be a unique & spiritual experience that you must try once.
+You can attend one at one of the monasteries in the evening.
+It will be a unique and spiritual experience that you must try once.

-Explore the Kapilvastu Palace ruins
+Explore the Kapilvastu Palace ruins:

-The Kapilvastu Palace ruins used to be the capital of the Shakya Kingdom.
-It is the place where the Buddha spent his early years.
 Explore the ruins, which provide insight into the ancient city's layout and architecture.
-Similarly, learn about the daily life and customs of the Shakya Kingdom.
+Similarly, learn about the Shakya Kingdom's daily life and customs.